LEAF: Navigating Concept Drift in Cellular Networks: Local Error Approximation of Features (LEAF)

 \section{Local Error Approximation of Features (LEAF)}

 In this section, we introduce \emph{LEAF}, a framework for drift detection, explanation, and mitigation.
-We seek to leverage explainable AI methods to provide us with insights about drift in order to mitigate it effectively.
-We describe the core intuition behind LEAF, followed by the technical details for each component.
-As a walk-through example, we use a concrete case (applying the CatBoost model to downlink volume forecasting) to illustrate the framework in an operational setting.
+We seek to leverage explainable AI methods to provide us with insights about drift to mitigate it effectively.
+We describe first the core intuition behind the LEAF framework, followed by the technical details for each component.